Preforeclosure: What It Is And How It Works

 Your lender may agree to spread out your past-due payments over the course of several months, adding the amount to your regular monthly bill.

-This can be a good option if you had a temporary setback and are currently able to make your regular payments but are having trouble paying back the missed payments.
+This can be a good option if you had a temporary setback and are now able to make your regular payments but having trouble paying back the missed payments.

-With this option, you’ll be able to stay in your home and avoid foreclosure (provided you follow the terms of the repayment agreement).
+With this option, you’ll be able to stay in your home and avoid foreclosure (if you follow the terms of the repayment agreement).

 Ask For Help

 We all need a little bit of help sometimes.
-If you aren’t sure what your options are, consider reaching out to a housing counseling agency that’s approved by the U.S. Department of Housing and Urban Development (HUD).
+If you aren’t sure of your options, consider reaching out to a housing counseling agency that’s approved by the U.S. Department of Housing and Urban Development (HUD).
 You can search for a counselor online or call (800) 569-4287.

-These counselors will evaluate your individual situation and help you determine the best course of action for you to take.
+These counselors will evaluate your situation and help you determine the best course of action.
 When you call, be prepared to provide some basic information on your financial situation.
 You may want to have your most recent mortgage statement, recent pay stubs, tax returns, bank statements and other monthly bills with you so you can better answer their questions.

-Make sure the counselor you’re reaching out to is HUD-approved.
-Scammers often prey on homeowners going through the foreclosure process, and even some more legitimate businesses may charge you for services you can get for free from HUD.
+Make sure the counselor you’re contacting is HUD-approved.
+Scammers often prey on homeowners going through the foreclosure process, and even some legitimate businesses may charge you for services you can get for free from HUD.

 Discuss A Loan Modification With Your Lender

-If you can’t pay your loan as was originally outlined in your contract, your lender may be open to modifying the terms of your mortgage.
+If you can’t pay your loan as was originally outlined in your contract, your lender may be able to modifying the terms of your mortgage.

 A loan modification typically involves changing the type, length or rate of the loan to lower your monthly payments.
-This could mean that the lender extends the life of the loan, giving you more time to pay it off.
-Or it could mean the lender lowers your interest rate or moves you from an adjustable rate to a fixed rate so that you have a predictable monthly payment.
+This could mean the lender extends the life of the loan, giving you more time to pay it off.
+Or it could mean the lender lowers your interest rate or moves you from an adjustable rate to a fixed rate, so you have a predictable monthly payment.

 With forbearance, your lender will allow you to temporarily stop making payments on the loan.
-However, once the forbearance period is over, you’ll not only resume making monthly payments, you’ll typically owe the full amount of what you would have paid during that time in one lump sum.
+However, once the forbearance period ends, you’ll not only resume monthly payments, but you’ll typically owe the full amount – in one lump sum – of what you would have paid during that time.

-This may be helpful if you have a temporary loss of income, but you should be careful about agreeing to a forbearance plan if you aren’t sure you’ll be able to pay the full amount once it comes to an end.
+This may be helpful if you have a temporary loss of income, but you should be careful about agreeing to a forbearance plan if you aren’t sure you’ll be able to pay the full amount once the forbearance period comes to an end.

 Pursue A Short Sale

-This option can help you avoid foreclosure, but unfortunately, you’ll give up your home in the process.
-However, if you’re living in a home you can no longer afford, this may be your best option.
+A short sale can help you avoid foreclosure, but unfortunately, you’ll give up your home in the process.
+However, if you’re living in a home that you can no longer afford, a short sale may be your best alternative to foreclosure.

 When you sell your home for less than you owe on it, it’s called a short sale.
-If your lender agrees to it, you may be able to satisfy your mortgage debt by selling your home and using the proceeds to pay off as much of the loan as you can, with the lender agreeing to forgive the remaining balance, often writing it off as income to you.
+If your lender agrees to this, you may be able to satisfy your mortgage debt by selling your home and using the proceeds to pay off as much of the loan as possible, with the lender agreeing to forgive the remaining balance, often writing it off as income to you.

-If you’re interested in pursuing this option, talk with your servicer first, and then a real estate agent with experience in short sales.
+If you’re interested in pursuing this option, talk with your servicer first, and then a real estate agent who has experience in short sales.